Bulletin of the Brazilian Mathematical Society

 The Bulletin of the Brazilian Mathematical Society is a quarterly peer-reviewed scientific journal covering all areas of mathematics.
 It is the official journal of the Brazilian Mathematical Society and is published on their behalf by Springer Science+Business Media.
 The journal was established in 1970 as the Boletim da Sociedade Brasileira de Matemática, obtaining its current title in 1989.
-The editor-in-chief is Daniel Pellegrino (Universidade Federal da Paraiba).
+The Editors-in-Chief are Daniel Pellegrino (Universidade Federal da Paraiba) and Eduardo Teixeira (Oklahoma State University).

 Abstracting and indexing

 The journal is abstracted and indexed in: